sshklifov/debug/README.md

 - Displaying breakpoint `commands` in a pop-up window.
 - `function` finds which thread(s) are executing a given function.
 - `brsave` saves breakpoints (can be later restored with `brsource`).
-- `asm` command to manually switch between asm and source code mode.
+- `asm` manually switches between asm and source code mode.
 - `finish` is locked to the execution of the same thread.
 - `up` and `down` jump over frames where there is no source code.
 - Custom `print`, `bt` and `info threads` with markers (activate via `<CR>`).